sirthias/borer/site/src/main/paradox/borer-derivation/map-based.md

 }
 ```

-This is how you get to this encoding (Note the explicit upcast to the ADT super-type `Animal`!):
+Here is the code (Note the explicit upcast to the ADT super-type `Animal`!):

 @@snip [-]($test$/DerivationSpec.scala) { #adt-default-encoding }

-#### Alternative "Flat" Encoding of ADTs
+### Alternative "Flat" Encoding of ADTs

 The default encoding for ADTs (single-entry maps) cleanly separates the encoding of the ADT super-type from the encoding
 of the ADT sub-types by introducing a dedicated "envelope" layer holding the type ID in an efficient form.
 This encoding
 can be written, stored and read in a very efficient manner and is therefore recommended for all application where you
 have full control over the both ends of the encoding "channel".

-However, especially when interoperating with other systems it is sometimes required to support another encoding style,
+However, especially when interoperating with other systems, it is sometimes required to support another encoding style,
 which carries the type ID in a special map entry, e.g. like this:

 ```